rsyncOSX/RsyncOSXdocs/content/post/Intro.md

 ## Where to start?

 You can get up and running in just a few clicks.
-Open RsyncOSX and select the `Add` tab.
+Open RsyncOSX and select the Add tab.
 ![](/images/RsyncOSX/master/intro/main1.png)
-In the `Add` tab, as an example, add the Documents catalog as source and the `/Volumes/backup/Documents` catalog as remote.
-This will setup a task to synchronize (backup) all content of the Documents to the attached `backup` volume in catalog `Documents`.
+In the Add tab, as an example, add the Documents catalog as source and the /Volumes/backup/Documents catalog as remote.
+This will setup a task to synchronize (backup) all content of the Documents to the attached backup volume in catalog Documents.
 Use drag and drop from Finder to add data.

-Select `Add` button to add task.
+Select Add button to add task.
 ![](/images/RsyncOSX/master/intro/main2.png)
 ![](/images/RsyncOSX/master/intro/main3.png)
-Go back to the `Synchronize` tab, select the task and you are ready to go.
+Go back to the Synchronize tab, select the task and you are ready to go.
 ![](/images/RsyncOSX/master/intro/main4.png)

 ## Four type of tasks